ForestAdmin/lumber/README.md

 $ npm install -g lumber-cli
 $ lumber generate -c postgres://erlich:aviato@localhost:5432/meals Meals

-?
-What's the port on which your application will be running?
-3000

 $ cd Meals/ && npm install
 $ npm start